YOURLS/awesome/README.md

 - [Popular Clicks](https://github.com/miconda/yourls/tree/master/plugins/popular-clicks) - Display the top of the most clicked links during past days
 - [Popular Clicks Extended](https://github.com/vaughany/yourls-popular-clicks-extended) - Shows which short links get clicked the most during a specific time frame
 - [Popular Links](http://laaatech.com/yourls-plugin-popular-links) - Adds an admin page that displays your shortener's most popular links
-- [[Preview URL|Plugin-=-Preview-URL]] ⭐ - Add the character '~' to a short URL to display a preview screen before redirection
+- [Preview URL](https://github.com/YOURLS/YOURLS/wiki/Plugin-=-Preview-URL) ⭐ - Add the character '~' to a short URL to display a preview screen before redirection
 - [Preview URL with QR Code](https://github.com/dennydai/yourls-preview-url-with-qrcode) - Add the character '~' to a short URL to display a preview screen & QR code before redirection
 - [Preview URL with QR Code And Thumbnail](https://github.com/prog-it/yourls-preview-url-with-qrcode-thumbnail) - Add the character '~' to a short URL to display a QR code and Thumbnail image before redirection
-- [[Public "Prefix n' Shorten"|Plugin-=-Public-Prefix-&-Shorten]] ⭐ - Redirect `http://sho.rt/http://someurl.com/` to a public interface instead of the admin area
+- [Public "Prefix n' Shorten"](https://github.com/YOURLS/YOURLS/wiki/Plugin-=-Public-Prefix-&-Shorten) ⭐ - Redirect `http://sho.rt/http://someurl.com/` to a public interface instead of the admin area
 - [YOURLS Pseudonymize](https://github.com/ubicoo/yourls-pseudonymize) - This plugin "pseudonymizes" the IP addresses so that it is in line with the German privacy laws (the last 2 segments/bytes of a visitor's IP address are removed)

 ### Q

-- [[QRCode|Plugin-=-QRCode-ShortURL]] ⭐ - Add ".qr" to short URLs to display the shorturl's QR code
+- [QRCode](https://github.com/YOURLS/YOURLS/wiki/Plugin-=-QRCode-ShortURL) ⭐ - Add ".qr" to short URLs to display the shorturl's QR code
 - [QRCode](http://techlister.com/plugins-2/qrcode-plugin-for-yourls/354/) - Creates and displays QR Codes within YOURLS
 - [QR Google Charts](http://aiaraldea.github.com/qr-google-charts/) - Another QR Code plugin, using Google Charts API
 - [QRCode](https://github.com/seandrickson/YOURLS-QRCode-Plugin) - Another QR Code plugin.
 Get the QR code by simply clicking on a button in the Admin area (or by adding ".qr" to the end of the keyword.)